 Refinancing a mortgage

-Mortgage rates have moved sharply higher recently, and a rise in the federal funds rate won’t help reverse that trend.
-Rates are now so high that a mortgage refinance no longer makes sense for millions of homeowners.
+Mortgage rates have moved sharply higher recently, and the rising federal funds rate won’t help reverse that trend.
+Mortgage rates are now so high that a refinance no longer makes sense for millions of homeowners.

 Still, that doesn’t mean you should reject a mortgage refinance out of hand, even after today’s Fed decision.

 As we noted in the previous section, rates on adjustable-rate mortgages can be particularly sensitive to hikes in the federal funds rate.
-So, if you have an ARM, it might be worth considering refinancing into a fixed-rate loan, especially with the Fed promising to hike the federal funds rate — perhaps aggressively — several more times.
+So, if you have an ARM, it might be worth considering refinancing into a fixed-rate loan, especially with the Fed promising to continue hiking the federal funds rate.

 If this sounds like the right move for you, go to Money Talks News’ Solutions Center and search for a great rate on a mortgage refinance.